Zeilenwerk/strapi-plugin-ckeditor/README.md

 This package provides a custom field for Strapi that lets you use and configure CKEditor in no time.

+> :warning: This is a fork of the official CKEditor custom field plugin with link target decoratos enabled.

 Custom fields are supported since Strapi 4.4+ and offer powerful API to create highly customizable fields.

 This is an official plugin, provided to you by the [CKEditor team](https://ckeditor.com) 👋